rdlauer/articles/blues/geofencing/geofencing.md

 ### Cloud Part III: Back to Notehub

 Remember the "Trigger URL" for your Cloud Function?
-Great, because we need to head back to Notehub to create a **route** for our data.
+Great, because we need to head back to Notehub to create a **route** for our data to travel from Notehub to GCP.

 Navigate to the **Routes** menu option and click on **Add Route**.